Reading News and Information

 Further housing developments have extended the urban area of Reading to the M4 motorway, which now acts as its southern boundary.

 Reading is also home to the infamous Reading Gaol made famous by Oscar Wilde.
-Reading prison is a young offender Institution and remand centre, for males aged 18 to 21.

 It has many and varied exhibits charting the history of Reading from the first settlers up until the modern day.

-It also houses an impressive array of finds from the nearby Roman town of Silchester and a full sized replica of the Bayeux Tapestry, which is 70 metres long and was made in 1885 by 35 skilled women from the Leek Embroidery Society.
+Reading Museum also houses an impressive array of finds from the nearby Roman town of Silchester and a full sized replica of the Bayeux Tapestry, which is 70 metres long and was made in 1885 by 35 skilled women from the Leek Embroidery Society.

 It was bought for the town in 1895 by Arthur Hill, a former Mayor of Reading.